dbursztynowski/5g-taskforce/open5gs/README.md

 Chart modifications cover three following areas:

-- enable containers mongod, webui and populate run on Raspberry Pi
+- customize containers `mongod`, `webui` and `populate` to run on Raspberry Pi
 - create extended set of UE when deploying the platform (container populate)
-- enable Prometheus metric exporters in AMF, SMF, UPF and PCF containers (containers amf, upf, smf, pcf)
+- enable Prometheus metric exporters in AMF, SMF, UPF and PCF containers (containers `amf`, `upf`, `smf`, `pcf`)

 ### Modifications in mongodb, webui and populate charts

 We use custom image of mongodb container able to run on Raspberry Pi.
 Another option is to use origunal images, but they would have to be quite old (i.e., versions 4.x while latest mongodb versions come form the range 8.x).

 - Currently (May 2025) the following changes for mongodb, webui and populate apply:
-  Note: the configuratiuon file are specified using YAML so watch the leading blanks if you modify the files yourself.
+  Note: configuration files are specified using YAML, so pay attention to leading spaces if you modify your files by typing the updates directly.

   - in file `5gc/open5gs/open5gs-228/charts/mongodb/values.yaml`, line ~105, set